soniah/blog/content/posts/2011-11-16-balintawak-arnis-cebu.md

 tags:
   - Balintawak
 ---
 I'm in Cebu, the Philippines at the moment, learning Balintawak Arnis (stick fighting).
-A little video of my training -- I'm still very much a beginner&#8230;
+A little video of my training -- I'm still very much a beginner.

 <!--more-->